Joa0Gustav0/HTML-CSS/PROGRESS.md

 03 & 04/06 - This days was so intense - In different ways of the word!!!- I've learned so much new things...
 I can say I really dived into the studying vibes...
 Then I could proof I've learnead so much new things by deving my first "concluded" website project!!!
 I am so happy by myself!
 By the way, Im really tired because I almost didn't sleep this weekend...
 That's it...
 I will keep going!

 05/06 - Today I didn't studied so much...
 Telling the truth I basically didn't learn something new...
 Just reviewing...
 By the way, I'm more confident about myself, felling more even more connected to the subject, u know, honey... 🐝✨

+06/06 - Today I'vent done so much things...
+However, the felling that I am getting somewhere remains, and it makes me even more confident to carry on...
+I've had my "first" contact with Git and GitHub...
+And it's kind interesting!
+I wanna know even more about it...